-A bank IRA CD can be a good option for people closer to retirement, or anyone looking for a safe and predictable retirement savings option.
-More aggressive IRA investments, like stocks and bonds, carry the risk of losses.
+A bank IRA CD can be a good option for people closer to retirement, or anyone looking for a safe and predictable retirement savings option.6 More aggressive IRA investments, like stocks and bonds, carry the risk of losses.
 But not bank IRA CDs, where the rates are fixed and your money is usually FDIC insured, up to the allowable limits.

-As for those compact discs?
+It’s up to you to decide whether a CD is right for you.
+But as for those compact discs?
 It’s probably time to let them go.